-Walmart+ is a $98 per year Amazon Prime competitor
+Walmart Plus is a $98-per-year Amazon Prime competitor

 Today, Walmart is announcing a big, long-rumored plan to counter Amazon Prime.
-It’s called Walmart+.
+It’s called Walmart Plus.

-What is Walmart+?
+What is Walmart Plus?

-Walmart+ is a subscription service that will launch nationwide September 15, offering free same-day delivery on the 160,000 items sold at Walmart Supercenters.
+Walmart Plus is a subscription service that will launch nationwide September 15, offering free same-day delivery on the 160,000 items sold at Walmart Supercenters.
 Those items include everything from fresh produce to toys to office supplies.

 Right now, Walmart offers same-day delivery for $10 on orders with a $35 minimum.

-There are other, smaller benefits.
-Walmart+ members who still shop in the store will be able to scan items on their phone, and check out themselves through the app—sort of like a lower tech version of the autonomous Amazon Go store.
-Additionally, subscribers will save five cents per gallon of gas purchased at Walmarts and Sam’s Clubs.
+There are other smaller benefits.
+Walmart Plus members who still shop in the store will be able to scan items on their phone, and check out themselves through the app—sort of like a lower-tech version of the autonomous Amazon Go store.
+Additionally, subscribers will save 5¢ per gallon of gas purchased at Walmarts and Sam’s Clubs.

 What will the service cost?